 5. Remove the radiator cap and coolant drain bolts (1) at the water pump (2) to drain coolant.
-After the coolant has been completely drained, ensure that the drain bolt sealing washers are in good condition and reinstall the drain bolt and radiator cap.
+After the coolant has been completely drained, ensure that the drain bolt sealing washer is in good condition and reinstall the drain bolt and radiator cap.

-(1) drain bolts

-(2) water pump

-- 6. Disconnect the siphon tube from the radiator.
+- (1) drain bolts - (2) water pump - 6.
+Disconnect the siphon tube from the radiator.
 Drain the reserve tank coolant.
 Empty the coolant and rinse the inside of the reserve tank with water. - 7.
-Lubricate the drive chain. - Remove the spark plug and pour a tablespoon (0.51 - 0.68 US oz; 15 - 20 cm3) of clean engine oil into the cylinder.
-With the spark plug grounded or the engine stop button pressed in, crank the engine several times to distribute the oil, then reinstall the spark plug. - 9.
-Remove the battery and charge itfully.
+Lubricate the drive chain. - 8.
+Remove the battery and charge it fully.
 Store in an area protected from freezing temperatures and direct sunlight.
 Slow charge the battery (page 99) once a month.

-- 10.Inflate the tires to their recommended pressures. - 11.Place your CRF on the optional Honda workstand or equivalent to raise both tires off the ground. - 12.
+- 9. Inflate the tires to their recommended pressures. - 10.Place your CRF on the optional Honda workstand or equivalent to raise both tires off the ground. - 11.
 Stuff a rag into the muffler outlet.
-Then tie a plastic bag over the end of the muffler to prevent moisture from entering. - 13.
-Store your motorcycle in an unheated area, free of dampness, away from sunlight, with a minimum of daily temperature variation. - 14.Cover your motorcycle with a porous material.
-Avoid using plastic or similar nonbreathing, coated materials that restrict air flow and allow heat and moisture to accumulate.
+Then tie a plastic bag over the end of the muffler to prevent moisture from entering. - 12.
+Store your motorcycle in an unheated area, free of dampness, away from sunlight, with a minimum of daily temperature variation. - 13.Cover your motorcycle with a porous material.
+Avoid using plastic or similar non-breathing, coated materials that restrict air flow and allow heat and moisture to accumulate.